knowhalim/wordpress_install/README.md

 1) Point domain to your IP.
 2) Run `sudo certbot` and follow the instructions

+You should end up with
+` - Congratulations!
+Your certificate and chain have been saved at:
+   /etc/letsencrypt/live/path`

 # Optional
 Other optional stuffs (but useful if you are scraping):
 1) `sudo apt update`